maldorne/awesome-muds/readme.md

 *Negotiate About Window Size*.
 Sends the mud client's window size to the server.
 [RFC 1073](https://www.rfc-editor.org/rfc/rfc1073).

+#### TTYPE

+*Terminal Type*.
+Telnet option that lets clients advertise their terminal type to the server.
+Used by MUDs for client identification and feature negotiation; [MTTS](#mtts) extends TTYPE to carry a bitfield of MUD-specific client capabilities.
+[RFC 1091](https://www.rfc-editor.org/rfc/rfc1091).

+#### CHARSET

+Telnet option for negotiating the character encoding (latin1, UTF-8, etc.) used over a connection.
+Increasingly relevant as modern clients move from latin1 to UTF-8.
+[RFC 2066](https://www.rfc-editor.org/rfc/rfc2066).

+#### EOR / GA

+*End of Record* and *Go Ahead*.
+Telnet markers used to signal the end of a prompt line so clients can distinguish prompts from ongoing output.
+Historically MUDs relied on GA, but many now suppress it (SGA, [RFC 858](https://www.rfc-editor.org/rfc/rfc858)) and send EOR ([RFC 885](https://www.rfc-editor.org/rfc/rfc885)) instead.
+Most modern MUD clients support both.

 ### Specific protocols for MUDs

 There are two **RFCs** about telnet negotiation: [854](https://www.rfc-editor.org/rfc/rfc854.html) and [855](https://www.rfc-editor.org/rfc/rfc855.html).
 Some of the next protocols are implemented as telnet options, expanding on these two.